 Fortunately, his desire to practice medicine brought him to Denver to complete his ER rotation after finishing medical school at the University of South Dakota.
 It was there that he met his wife, Jenny, who was also pursuing a career in health care as a physician assistant.
 The two were married in 2009.
 After a three-year stint completing his residency in Idaho—followed by four years of service in the U.S. Air Force—the couple now makes their home in Northern Colorado with their son, Ritter, and their daughter, Reese.
 “I gave my word to her parents that I would bring her back to Colorado.
 It took a while,” Blackler says, “but we got here!”

 Dr. Blackler provides comprehensive family medicine services for Associates in Family Medicine.
-He currently splits his time between the Timberline and South (Oakridge) offices, serving patients with a focus on preventative medicine, lifestyle medicine, and nutrition.
+He serves patients at our Timberline office with a focus on preventative medicine, lifestyle medicine, and nutrition.
 He says he enjoys helping all kinds of people but admits he seems to connect best with those who share his penchant for physical activity.

 “I seem to connect best with folks who appreciate the satisfaction of vigorous activity,” states Blackler.
 “They have rigorous jobs, and they need optimal health to continue doing great work.”

 Growing up in the rugged territory of the Black Hills wasn’t easy, but Blackler says he wouldn’t trade those experiences for the world.
 “That kind of lifestyle definitely shaped me and made me who I am today.
 I love the outdoors and remain a big fan of hard work and strenuous activity as a lifestyle.
 Being in the woods has a therapeutic quality to it that you can’t explain.
 After a long day of cutting and clearing trees, with the snow beginning to fall as you finish up stacking the last logs and seeing the fruits of your labor…nothing is more peaceful.”